-A new study finds that adults with autism are at higher risk for a number of health problems, ranging from diabetes and obesity to heart failure.
+A study found that adults with autism are at higher risk for a number of health problems, ranging from diabetes and obesity to heart failure.
 In a review of insurance records for more than 23,000 adults, researchers found that medical and psychiatric issues are much more prevalent in those with autism as compared to individuals without the neurodevelopmental disorder.
-Nearly all medical conditions were significantly more common in adults with autism than controls, including diabetes, gastrointestinal (GI) disorders, epilepsy, sleep disorders, dyslipidemia, hypertension and obesity, researchers reported in a summary of their findings presented at the 2014 International Meeting for Autism Research in Atlanta.
+Nearly all medical conditions were significantly more common in adults with autism than controls, including diabetes, gastrointestinal (GI) disorders, epilepsy, sleep disorders, dyslipidemia, hypertension and obesity, researchers reported in a summary of their findings presented at the International Meeting for Autism Research.

 Eating disorders, mechanical falls, vision and hearing impairments, osteoporosis and chronic heart failure were significantly more common among adults with autism than controls.
 Depression and anxiety were more than twice as common for those on the spectrum while bipolar disorder was eight times as likely.
 There was also 12-fold increase in the risk of epilepsy for this group.
 Nearly a third of those with autism in the study had obesity or hypertension, conditions that affected less than 20 percent of those without the neurodevelopmental disorder.
 Cancer rates, however, were similar for those with and without autism.